smaugggg/Chantal_Monette_WEB315Assignments/README.md

-# Chantal_Monette_WEB315Assignments

-Here is where I upload my assignments:

-current branch for assignment 1 is called assignment 1 dreamcatcher
+This is the assignment 2 readme.